MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/policy-statements.md

 ## Lack of access controls

-**Technical risk:** Insufficient or ad-hoc access control settings can introduce risk of unauthorized access to sensitive or mission-critical resources.
+**Technical risk:** Insufficient or ad hoc access control settings can introduce risk of unauthorized access to sensitive or mission-critical resources.

 **Policy statement:** All assets deployed to the cloud should be controlled using identities and roles approved by current governance policies.